top of page

 Head-Final

-Head-Initial (Complements) / Head-Medial (Modifier)
+Head-Initial (Complements) / Head-Medial (Modifiers)

 Verb Position